digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 The 12 pin layout is the standard layout for the Factory trailer looms in the Ford Falcon.
 If you are intend on using a 12 pin layout, note that the AU Falcon only implements a partial implementation of this standard, due to certain functions, like fog lights, not being present on the host vehicle.
 The implementation for this plug is noted below:

-> NOTE: The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.
+> The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.
+{: .block-note}

 #### Car Socket End